Matej-ch/star-rating/README.md

-# star-rating
+# Star rating

 This is simple star rating component

-Requires icon of start, here using Fontawesome
+Requires icon of star, here using Fontawesome

 **Usage**